FerrAS

 Launch!

 Finally, the time has come!
 The team is getting ready to travel to Kiruna in the far north of Sweden.
-Besides the Northern Lights and snow, there was also much exciting technology around sounding rockets and weather balloons to explore.
-FerrAS was launched as planned and was able to be tested in microgravity for two minutes.
-The experiments worked as expected and provided valuable results.
+In addition to the northern lights and snow, there was also a lot of exciting technology to discover here, including high-altitude research rockets and weather balloons.
+FerrAS was launched as planned and tested in microgravity for two minutes.
+The experiments worked as planned and delivered valuable results.

 Ferrofluids